-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 He then sentenced two of the protesters to five years in prison, and the nun, Sister Megan-Rice, to a 35-month term.
 The sabotage conviction was later overturned by the 6th Circuit Court of Appeals, in an opinion written by another Trump potential nominee, Kethledge.

-NPR's Domenico Montanaro contributed to this report
+NPR's Domenico Montanaro contributed to this report.